 5. Use back-button focus to capture tack-sharp photos

 Back-button focus is one of the most useful camera features you’ll ever encounter.
 Here’s why:

 Back-button autofocus lets you control your camera’s focus via a button on the camera’s back (sometimes labeled AF-ON).
 Rather than pressing the shutter button halfway to focus, then pressing the rest of the way to capture a shot, back-button focus allows you to separate the two functions, so that:

 The shutter button is used for taking pictures.

 And the AF-ON button is used for focusing.

 This is invaluable if you want to focus and recompose, then track a moving subject, then focus and recompose again.

-But once you let go of the AF-ON button, the autofocus locks in place.
-Now the autofocus acts like one-shot AF, which locks focus and stays focused.
+But once you let go of the AF-ON button, the autofocus will lock in place.

-So if you come upon a bird that’s moving, you can track it via back-button focus.
-But as soon as the bird stops moving, you can let go of the AF-ON button, and test out different compositions, knowing that the focus won’t change.
+So if you come upon a bird that’s moving, you can track it by holding down the AF-ON button.
+As soon as the bird stops moving, you can let go of the AF-ON button and test out different compositions, knowing that the focus won’t change.

-The ibis in the photo below was moving along the water’s edge, but then stopped so I could grab this photo.
-I focused on the eye, but then reframed (a perfect situation for back-button focus!).
+The ibis in the photo below was moving along the water’s edge – then it stopped.
+I held the AF-ON button until my lens focused on the eye, then I let go and reframed.